tansengming/stripe-subscribe/README.md

 ## Getting Started

-Install and run the migrations on the command line,
+Install and run the migrations:

 ```bash
 $ rails stripe_subscribe:install:migrations
 $ rails db:migrate
 ```

 Create a plans file at `config/stripe/plans.rb`.
-This will be uploaded to Stripe and used to render the plans page.
+This will be uploaded to Stripe and used to render the plans page,

 ```ruby
 # config/stripe/plans.rb